4GeeksAcademy/react-tutorial-exercises/README.md

 $ npm i breathecode-cli -g
 ```

-To download the react exercises run:
+To download the react exercises in the current directory run:
 ```
 $ bc start:react-exercises -r
 ```